snokvist/joystick2crsf/README.md

 # Joystick2crsf

-Joystick2crsf is a small SDL2 utility that maps joystick inputs to Crossfire (CRSF) channels and streams them over UDP.
+Joystick2crsf is a small Linux joystick utility that maps joystick inputs to Crossfire (CRSF) channels and streams them over UDP.
 It can also publish telemetry as a server-sent events stream and expose RC channels through MAVLink when configured.
+The tool reads `/dev/input/jsN` devices directly, so no SDL runtime is required.

 <img
   width="1920"